armory/documentation/_spinnaker_install_admin_guides/slack-notifications.md

 ![Github Webhook](/images/slack-bot-credentials.png)

 Select the “Install your app to your workspace” from the Bot “Basic Information” page and deploy it.

 ## Invite The Bot To A Channel

 Spinnaker only requires to be able to publish on a channel to interact with Slack.
 All you have to do is connect to a channel or create a new channel and name the bot you’ve just created.
 Slack will propose to invite the bot.
 Accept the invitation.

-## Register The Slack Token With spinnaker
+## Register The Slack Token With Spinnaker

 You are now ready to configure Spinnaker with the bot you’ve just registered.

-* If using Operator
+* **Operator**

     Add the following snippet to the `SpinnakerService` manifest: